|

 Social Etiquettes

-- The value of universal brotherhood is deeply ingrained and the Australians usually call each other “Mate”.
+- The value of universal brotherhood is deeply ingrained and the Australians usually call each other “mate”.

 - Women are treated with great respect and there are strict laws that deal with racial and sexual discrimination.